Zinny J. Zan

-Zinny J. Zan (born Bo Stagman on January 18, 1964 and earlier known as Bosse Belsen) is a Swedish rock/glam metal singer who is the former lead-singer for Shotgun Messiah and is currently the founder and frontman for Zan Clan and reunited Easy Action.
+Zinny J. Zan (born Bo Stagman on 18 January 1964 and earlier known as Bosse Belsen) is a Swedish rock singer who is the former lead singer for Shotgun Messiah and the founder and frontman for Zan Clan and Easy Action.

 Musical career

 Zinny J. Zan is probably best known internationally as the original lead singer for the 1980s glam metal band Shotgun Messiah (1985–90).
 However, he was already well known in his native Sweden by the time he was 18, when his band Easy Action (1981–85) toured Scandinavia and soon thereafter signed a contract with Warner Bros.
 Records.
 Easy Action was the first Swedish music artist ever to sign a worldwide deal.

 His music career started earlier when he played drums in band such as Belsen Boys, Alarm X and Beauty Box.
 He was also singer in Brilliant Boys.

 Zinny's work with Easy Action included one album as well as a Swedish slasher movie titled Blood Tracks, which Easy Action both provided the music for and starred in.

 After a few years of enjoying local success touring the Scandinavia region, Zinny wanted the band to try to make a go of it in the U.S., while the other members of the band were hesitant to leave their home country.
 These conflicting views eventually prompted Zinny to leave Sweden for New York and start looking for a new band.

 He was soon contacted by fellow Swedes Tim Sköld and Harry Cody and asked to join Kingpin (the band that would eventually become Shotgun Messiah).
 While still performing under the name Kingpin, the band recorded the album Welcome to Bop City.
 After being signed to Relativity Records and relocating to Hollywood, California, they changed their name to Shotgun Messiah and remixed and released the Bop City album as Shotgun Messiah's self-titled debut album.